heyoka/faxe-docs/docs/dfs_script_language/index.md

 To get a basic understanding of dfs, you can therefore read [Introducing the TICKscript language](https://docs.influxdata.com/kapacitor/v1.5/tick/introduction/).

-Some notable differencies between TICKScript and dfs include:
+Some notable differences between TICKScript and dfs include:

 * dfs uses the `def` keyword for declarations
 * for comments the `%` sign is used